Canada rejigs inflation measures for post-pandemic life By Reuters - Up News Info

 © Reuters.
 FILE PHOTO: A woman looks on as she walks past cordoned off aisles of non-essential goods at a Walmart store in Toronto, Ontario, Canada April 8, 2021.
-REUTERS/Carlos Osorio/File Photo
+REUTERS/Carlos Osorio

 By Julie Gordon and Fergal Smith